Skip to main content

 What Drives Costs

-• Wood window restoration: Few specialists in town, they stay busy
+• Period-correct wood window restoration: Few specialists in town, and the review board typically rejects vinyl replacements

 • Custom-milled lumber: Setting knives at the lumber yard for specific profiles